LethalCompanyCommunity/ModdingWiki/docs/user-guide/pc/beginners-guide.md

 ## Installing Maps

 > Check out the [**PC Custom Maps Guide**](pc-maploading) for info on custom maps, installation, and where to new new maps.

+---

+> If you appreciated this guide, you can [send a tip](https://streamelements.com/burritosoft/tip) or [sponsor the main writer](https://github.com/sponsors/burritosoftware).